 Have you ever filled out an application and wondered what happens next and how decisions get made?
-Are you interested in being a part of a team that decides which amazing young people will be awarded money to pursue their personal and educational dreams?
+Are you interested in being a part of a team that makes decisions on which amazing young people to award $$$ to for them to pursue some of their personal and educational dreams?
 If so, you should be a part of the Dream Fund Selection Committee!
-We are looking for 2-3 youth and alumni to join the committee.
+We are looking for 2 youth members, and 1 alumni to join the committee.
 No previous experience is necessary!
-This opportunity can be done remotely as long as you have access to reliable internet to be sent applications to go over, and the ability to call in to the selection committee meeting.

-As a committee, you will be responsible for recommending successful applicants for our Dream Fund Bursaries (Education Achievement Bursary and Reach for Success Bursary), both of which provide financial support ($$$) to young people interested in career training, education opportunities, passion projects, and lots more!
+As a committee, you will be responsible for recommending successful applicants for our Dream Fund Bursaries (Education Achievement Bursary and Reach for Success Bursary), both of which provide financial support ($$$) to young people interested in career training and/or education opportunities.

 - Read and review 5 to 10 applications for each of our bursaries (there’s 2 bursaries)!

-- Evaluate applications based on a set criteria (For example, things like: is this young person in or from care between 14-24 years old?
+- Evaluate applications based on a set criteria (For example, things like: is this young person in/from care between 14-24 years old?
 Is there a reference letter included in the application?)

-- Attend a MANDATORY meeting on October 16 or 17 from 1-4 PM to select applicants
+- Attend a MANDATORY meeting on March 18th from 1:30pm to 4:30pm to select applicants

 - Work with other committee members to select successful applicants